yehia67/documentation/ict/0.1/how-to-guides/update-ict.md

 You have three options for updating the Ict software:
 * Download the pre-built Java file from GitHub (quickest option)
 * Build the Java file from the source code on GitHub
-* Use the REST API
+* Write a script that uses the REST API to automate the update process

 ## Download the pre-built Java file

-The pre-built IRI Java file is available on the [IOTA GitHub repository](https://github.com/iotaledger/ict/releases).
+The pre-built Ict Java file is available on the [IOTA GitHub repository](https://github.com/iotaledger/ict/releases).
 Downloading and executing this file is the quickest and simplest way to install the Ict software.

 1. Stop the node